AvantiShri/avalon-bot/README.md

 # avalon-bot
-This is a bot to assist in playing Avalon over zoom.
+This is a bot to assist in playing Avalon online (e.g. over zoom).
 Given a configuration specifying the players, their emails, and the cards in the game, this bot will email each player a random card assignment as well as additional privileged information appropriate to the player (e.g. it will tell the PERCIVAL player which two other players are either MORGANA or MERLIN, etc).

 ## Usage
 ```